Topic: Country-Winemaking

 Making Berry Good Wines

-MEMBERS ONLYRelative to grape wine, “berry wine” is a diverse category, encompassing anything from strawberries to blueberries to uncommon local berries few have heard of.
-The general idea is the same as making red wine: Crush and ferment berries, press or strain, rack and age, bottle, voila!
-But where grapes, if variety is well matched to
+Relative to grape wine, “berry wine” is a diverse category, encompassing anything from strawberries to blueberries to uncommon local berries few have heard of.
+The general idea is the same as making

 Yeast choice for a fruit wine